DennisV111/webshop/README.md

-Tijdens de web development bootcamp hebben we in groepjes van 2 personen gewerkt aan het ontwikkelen van een webshop.
+During the web development bootcamp we worked in groups of 2 people to develop a webshop.

-Anas Zorom heeft gewerkt aan de voorkant van de webshop.
+For the project we worked with the PHP framework Laravel.

-Dennis Visser heeft het datamodel van de webshop opgezet en heeft het admin dashboard van de webshop gemaakt.
+Anas Zorom has worked on the client side of the webshop.
+Dennis Visser has set up the data model of the webshop and created the admin dashboard of the webshop.

-Het project is echter nog lang niet af.
+However, the project is far from finished.